 The vrtsadm group is the default VERITAS group name.
 However, you can change the vrtsadm group name to another name by setting the vrts.server.adminGroup property to another value.
-Reset the VERITAS group name by adding the following to the java command at the end of the /opt/VRTSvmsa/bin/vmsa_server file:
+Reset the VERITAS group name by adding the following to the end of the /opt/VRTSvmsa/bin/vmsa_server file:

-'''

--Dvrts.server.adminGroup=new_groupname

-'''
+-Dvrts.server.adminGroup=new groupname